 The origins of Boulder Ballet began with the Ballet Arts Studios, founded in Denver and Boulder by former American Ballet Theatre dancer Larry Boyette in the 1970s.
-In 1982 the Boulder studio was purchased by Barbara Demaree and Wanda Tierney.
-That year they started the first performing company, originally known as Boulder City Ballet.
+In 1981 the Boulder studio was purchased by Barbara Demaree and Wanda Tierney.
+The next year they started the first performing company, originally known as Boulder City Ballet.
 In 1995, the company and school became known as Boulder Ballet.

 Our rich history includes bringing classic, contemporary, and uniquely theatrical ballet to venues that range from Estes Park to Highlands Ranch.
 Boulder Ballet currently performs in Macky Auditorium, Vance Brand Auditorium, the Dairy ARTS Center, and outdoor amphitheaters in the Denver-metro area for our free summertime events.